ClaytonCTW123/Projects/README.md

 # Projects
+Projects can be downloaded as files from the repository and opened.

 # Virtual CV Portfolio

 This is a personal portfolio website that showcases my academic background, skills, and projects.
 It is designed to serve as a virtual CV.